 Hogs & Kisses Farm Sanctuary invited our President, Betsy Ballenger, to have this discussion.
 (April 2021)

 Watch a brief video of CAT on a CBS19 News segment, highlighting one of the pros of folks staying home: fostering kittens.
 (May 2020)

 Check out Mary of Caring for Creatures and Betsy of Cat Action Team talking about CAT's efforts on the I Love Cville network.
 (August 2019)

-Cat Action Team (CAT) is the new cat in town.
-Incorporated in 2018, CAT is a newly formed and separate non-profit organization whose mission is to improve the quality of life for cats in central Virginia through a trap/neuter/return (TNR) program, a foster/adopt program, a pet-retention program and an education program.
+Cat Action Team (CAT), incorporated in 2018, is a Virginia non-profit organization with IRS 501 (c) (3) status whose mission is to improve the quality of life for cats in central Virginia through a trap/neuter/vaccinate/return (TNVR) program, a pet-retention and feral-colony maintenance program, a foster/adopt program, and an education program.
 The formation of CAT is great news for the cats of central Virginia.
-The eleven-county area served by CAT covers an enormous amount of territory.
+The twelve-county area served by CAT covers an enormous amount of territory.
 There is a compelling need to alleviate the suffering of felines in these counties.

 Working with area veterinarians and animal shelters/clinics, CAT will assist people who might not otherwise be able to afford getting their cats spayed/neutered or vaccinated.
 Partnerships with the vets are a key component of CAT’s success.
 Without CAT’s intercession, many kittens and adult cats will starve, suffer or die from injuries, illness or exposure.
 Working in an effective and efficient manner, we will liaise with animal-rescue and welfare groups to fill a vital niche.